Q+A - What is the Fed weighing as it mulls more easing?

 * It could return to what appears to have been its most potent conventional tool, another round of large-scale asset purchases.
 Most analysts see this as an aggressive move and possible only if conditions worsen significantly.

-* More likely is the smaller move of deliberately restocking its balance sheet to emphasise longer maturities, pushing longer-term interest rates even lower.
+* More likely, analysts say, is the smaller move of deliberately restocking its balance sheet to emphasise longer maturities, pushing longer-term interest rates even lower.

 HOW MIGHT THE FED GO ABOUT REBALANCING ITS PORTFOLIO?